 - Unlimited tea and coffee

-Continuing with the Stokes Croft theme we have Mild Bunch who have been providing coworking opportunities since 2010.
-They have a strong media background with member who have connections such as the BBC, Facebook and Sony.
-The space provides a mixture of studios or offices and is a strictly fixed desk system at £255 on a monthly rolling contract.
+Continuing with the Stokes Croft theme we have Mild Bunch who have been providing desk space in Bristol since 2010.
+The space has a strong media clientele and provides a mixture of studios or offices and is a strictly fixed desk system at £255 on a monthly rolling contract.

 Community type: Media, freelancers, digital natives